 There are so many survey tools out there, and it can be overwhelming figuring out which one does what.
 Especially given the overlap with form builder apps, which often do similar—but not quite the same—things.
 The good news is that whether you're doing product research, trying to improve your business, or finally settling the question of whether a hot dog is a sandwich, there's an ideal tool out there for you.

-To help you figure out where to start, we tested dozens of online survey apps.
-The result is a list of our top nine apps, based on which tasks they're best suited for.
+To help you figure out where to start, I tested dozens of online survey apps.
+The result is a list of the top nine apps, based on which tasks they're best suited for.

 The 9 best survey apps

 Typeform for beginners

 SurveyMonkey for creating surveys on a phone or tablet